trezzuri/erpnext-docs/docs/en/accounts/articles/difference-entry-button.md

 # Difference Entry

 As per accounting standards, debit in a accounting entry must be equal to credit.
 If not, system does allow submission of accounting transaction, thereby stops ledger posting.
-In ERPNext, on saving accounting entry, system validates if debit and credit is tallying.
+In SOMA, on saving accounting entry, system validates if debit and credit is tallying.

 ![Debit and Credit](/files/journal-entry-message.png)